google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 with a narrow viewport &mdash; similar to a mobile phone &mdash; and built for that experience first.

-We now need to make our viewport wider like you would start to expect to see on a tablet, desktop and TV and make it work on these.
-At each point where the content doesn't look right we will add a major breakpoint.
+Earlier we created a couple of different high-level designs for how our content should be displayed and now we need to choose our breakpoints &mdash; a point where the layout and styles change &mdash; based on how the contents fits the screen-size.

-Earlier on we created a couple of different high-level designs for how our content should be displayed and now we need to choose our breakpoints &mdash; where the content and styles change &mdash; based on your content.
+We can do this by making our viewport wider and making a judgement call on whether the design and layout look right.

 [TODO: Add Images]